DarkKimberly/luna-doc/README.md

-# Kakashi Documentation
+# Moonlight Documentation

 ## Getting Started

-Before beginning anything, Kakashi is a moderation bot meant only for whitelisted servers.
-If you want access to Kakashi, please check the **How to invite** folder.
+Before beginning anything, Moonlight is a moderation bot meant only for whitelisted servers.
+If you want access to Moonlight, please check the **How to invite** folder.

 ## Documentation